solliancenet/dp-203-v2/readme.md

-# DP-203T00: Data Engineering on Azure
+# DP-203T00: Data Engineering on Microsoft Azure Course

 - **[Download Latest Student Handbook and AllFiles Content](../../releases/latest)**
 - **Are you a MCT?** - Have a look at our [GitHub User Guide for MCTs](https://microsoftlearning.github.io/MCT-User-Guide/)